mbborromeo/search-movie-omdb/README.md

 REST API call to OMDB

+This assignment/project lets user's search for a movie by title.
+It sends a request to OMDB API to get the movie data and poster image.

 This is a Full-Stack project, so there is a client folder and server folder:

 - search-movie-ui (built in React)